sagemath/sage-archive-2023-02-01/src/doc/en/developer/coding_in_other.rst

        [3]:
           1

-Here's one way of doing this same calculation in the Sage interface to Singular:
+Here is another way of doing this same calculation in the Sage interface to Singular:

 ::